ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/01-esql/assignment.md

 timelimit: 600
 enhanced_loading: false
 ---
-We've gotten word from our customer service department that some users are unable to complete stock trades.
-We know that all of the REST API calls from our front end web application flow through a nginx reverse proxy, so that seems like a good place to start our investigation.
+We've gotten word from our customer service department that some users are receiving an error when trying to use our web-based application.
+We know that all of the REST API calls from our frontend web app flow through a nginx reverse proxy en route to our backend services, so that seems like a good place to start our investigation.

 ![proxy_arch.mmd.png](../assets/proxy_arch.mmd.png)